bytecodealliance/javy/crates/javy/README.md

 Create a `Runtime` and use the reference returned by `context()` to add functions and evaluate source code.

+## Features
+- `json` - transcoding functions for converting between `JSValueRef` and JSON
+- `messagepack` - transcoding functions for converting between `JSValueRef` and MessagePack

 ## Building a project using this crate

 - Install the [wasi-sdk](https://github.com/WebAssembly/wasi-sdk#install) for your platform